rafalposwiata/Clean-Code-Notes/Smells-and-Heuristics.md

   In general we don’t want a single module to know much about its collaborators.
 More specifically, if A collaborates with B, and B collaborates with C, we don’t want modules that use A to know about C.

+### Java

+- Avoid Long Import Lists by Using Wildcards

+- Don’t Inherit Constants

+  Don’t use inheritance as a way to cheat the scoping rules of the language.
+Use a static import instead.

+- Constants versus Enums

+  Use Enums instead of Constants.